zain534102/CT-PSO/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## Local Setup with docker
+## Installation guide for Local Setup with docker
 For local setup we need to install docker in the system.
 Here are the following steps you need to do for this project running.

-- start by running command "docker compose up -d"
+- Start by running command "docker compose up -d"
 - There are 3 different containers exist in our project 1-Mysql (deserthabood-db) 2-Nginx (deserthabood-webserver) 3- Php Apache (deserthabood-web)
 - docker exec -it deserthabood-db bash for opening mysql terminal
 - docker exect -it deserthabood-web bash for running artisan commands and composer installations